 There are Supplemental Instruction (SI) study sessions available for this course.
 Our SI Leader is a former CHM129 student who excelled in the course and is eager to support the success of current students.
-These virtual study groups are open to anyone enrolled in this course who would like to stay current with the course material and understand the material better.
-Please visit Brightspace to access information about connecting with SI sessions for your course(s).
+These study groups are open to anyone enrolled in this course who would like to stay current with the course material and understand the material better.
 Attendance at these sessions is voluntary, but extremely beneficial for those who attend weekly.

-Supplemental Instructor: Ms. Amelia Chuppe (she/her), achuppe@purdue.edu SI Sessions: Sunday, WILY C215, 4:30-5:20 PM EDT Thursday, WALC B091, 5:30-6:20 PM EDT Office Hour: Thursday, Location to be posted on Brightspace, 12:30-1:30 PM EDT
+Supplemental Instructor: Ms. Rachel Kiger (she/her), rmkiger@purdue.edu

+SI Sessions: Tuesdays, UNIV 317, 4:30-5:20 PM Thursdays, UNIV 317, 4:30-5:20 PM Office Hour: Friday, WILY C215, 3:00-4:00 PM EDT